aws-samples/amazon-cognito-passwordless-auth/CUSTOMIZE-AUTH.md

 });
 ```

+There is no need to create a Lambda function construct in this case.
+Next, the code above will be merged with `createAuthChallenge` function from this library.

-### 2. Configure the Passwordless solution to use YOUR custom Lambda function
+### 2. Configure the Passwordless solution to use YOUR custom Lambda function logic

-Use the `functionProps` parameter to swap in your own Lambda function code.
+Use the `functionProps` parameter to add your own Lambda function code.
 The Lambda functions used by this solution are defined as [NodejsFunction](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda_nodejs.NodejsFunction.html) and you can override all of the properties that are used in their instantiation.
 The final properties will be the ones set by this solution, with the properties you specify in `functionProps` merged on top:

 ```typescript
 const passwordless = new Passwordless(this, "Passwordless", {